CPS-TelU/AIoT-dmouv2025/README.md

 [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/)
 (32-bit or 64-bit) and written in Python version 3.
-The code relies heavily on [Mosquitto MQTT](https://mosquitto.org/) to bridge a network of devices through MQTT (a common IoT networking protocol) and backend (express)
+The code relies heavily on [Mosquitto MQTT](https://mosquitto.org/) to bridge a network of devices through MQTT (a common IoT networking protocol) and backend (Express JS)

 ## Install Mosquitto